-A project to publish, for the first time, a comprehensive history of women in New Zealand cricket is to be launched at the WHITE FERNS’ third ODI against the West Indies on March 11.
+A project to publish, for the first time, a comprehensive history of women in New Zealand cricket was launched at the WHITE FERNS’ third ODI against the West Indies on March 11 2018.

 The book is a long-term project, with publication due ahead of the 2021 Women’s Cricket World Cup to be hosted by New Zealand.
 With the 2017 edition a huge success, inspiring many young cricketers, the publication of this historic book will only add to the spectacle and occasion promised in three years.